-Pavion Park in Mission Viejo opened in December 2014 — designed to be a universally accessible playground and one of the most progressive playgrounds I’ve ever seen.
+Pavion Park in Mission Viejo existed for a long time before it opened with a completely new playground in December 2014 — designed to be a universally accessible playground and one of the most progressive playgrounds I’ve ever seen.
 When I first visited this park back in 2010, it was our “mystery destination” on a walk up the Oso Creek Trail through the Jeronimo Open Space from Oso Viejo Park near the Norman P. Murray Senior Center.
 I had my two kids and two nephews with me (ages 4-8) and embarked toward Pavion thinking it would be a quick jaunt, but it turns out it’s a 1.8 mile hike uphill on a paved trail.
 (Big thanks to Lan Sue who let me know the park has been updated!).

 - It’s universally accessible!

 - They integrated a little natural history with interpretive signs about animals that are (or were once) native to the area

 - There’s a path just past the Oso Creek Trail leading between this park and Oso Viejo Park which cuts through the Jeronimo Open Space.
 It was a beautiful walk.
 (Uphill from Oso Viejo to here / Downhill from here to Oso Viejo).

 - Fun dance game that gets kids really active

 - I counted 15 spinners — all different kinds!
 Usually kids are waiting to take turns, but you can have tons of kids all spinning away at the same time.